Kombucha 221 BC

 An abundance of ancient medicinal wisdom awaits you in this blog post.
 Some may be familiar to you, some completely foreign.
 Either way, the information will help you to make more informed wellness choices:

-Hibiscus: Known for its beauty and color, hibiscus as a wellness flower has traditionally been used for centuries by folk.
+Known for its beauty and color, hibiscus as a wellness flower has traditionally been used for centuries by folk.
 As a child I drank chilled hibiscus during the hot summer days sweetened with raw local honey, simply for hydration.
 I still remember perfectly balancing the tartness of hibiscus with sweetness of honey from our bees.
 Hot hibiscus tea was drunk during the winter season to prevent and assist with symptoms during cold and flu season due to its high vitamin C content.
 But this red beauty has way more to offer than this.
 Read more about Hibiscus here.

-Kombucha 221BC Acerola + Hibiscus Kefir Water
+Kombucha 221BC Berry + Hibiscus Kombucha

-Red clover: Red clover isn’t just a common wildflower, in herbal medicine it is believed that red clover largely benefits skin health.
+Red clover isn’t just a common wildflower, in herbal medicine it is believed that red clover largely benefits skin health.
 And this is exactly why we used it in my country.
 Polish women were sipping on the red clover teas throughout the day.
 Their skin always looked supple and glowing.
 My grandma did it, my mom did it, I do it and now you can join our glowing skin club.
 Read more about additional benefits of red clover here.

 Kombucha 221BC Passion Fruit + Red Clover

-Lavender: Lavender has been used in different cultures around the world for centuries.
+Lavender has been used in different cultures around the world for centuries.
 Lavender tea is simply made by brewing the purple buds of this aromatic plant with hot water for at least 3 min.
 The tradition says that our ancestors drank this fragrant tea to mainly calm nerves.
 In my childhood we often drank lavender tea in the evenings after all day of outside play.
 It helped us to unwind and fall asleep.
 My grandparents drank lavender to suddate mild body pain after long days of gardening.
 You can find more information about lavender here.

 Kombucha 221BC Lavender + Moringa